-What happened to the black, red, and gold flag?
+As you have learned in the previous chapter, the idea of a unified Germany started under the black, red and golden banner.
+So, what happened to that flag?
 There may be some confusion for someone who is not acquainted with German history why the colors of the German flag changed throughout history.
 In 1848, the black, red, and gold flag served as the German Confederation's merchant flag.
 However, the first German state's flag bore the colors black, white and red because Prussia was the thriving force behind Germany's unification.
 However, Prussia's flag was not borrowed for the North German Confederation.
 One argumentation for a new flag design came from merchants and Germany's navy.
 They argued that only a new flag design was able to show foreign countries that the age of Germany's fragmentation and disunity is once and for all over, a new chapter of unity to come.
 Otto von Bismarck highly supported the idea of a new German flag and reasoned the colors' decision because of his home state Brandenburg which had had red and white as its colors before it became part of Prussia.
 Furthermore, also the Hansa and many other German cities used red and white for their emblems.
 Prussia's national colors were black and white.
 The flag that was waving at Hambach Castle was rejected because it represented rebellion among many contemporaries.
 One year after the famous gathering at Hambach Castle, a group of cross-border leagues stormed the guardhouse in Frankfurt and attacked police officers.
 They also planned to storm the parliament to overthrow the government the next day.

 The new Confederation's marine highly accepted the flag.
 It was also the first preference among ordinary people and merchants who argued that its design was more dignified as a plain and humble Tricolore, used by a coal-carrying steamboat.
 The first design changed over the following decades a few times.
 It became an easily recognizable symbol of Germany until the end of World War 1 and the proclamation of the Weimar Republic.
 Germany's first democracy made several undertakings to offer the same design as a black, red, and golden version, but it was rejected due to the stab-in-the-back legend.